vmware-workloads/ansible-windows-mssql-cluster/README.md

 ### 3. VC & Aria Actions

+- Power down the VM
-- Eject CDROM & set to 'Client Device' on the VM
+- Eject the CDROM & set to 'Client Device' on the VM
-- Convert VM to Template
+- Convert the VM to a Template
-- Create a new image mapping to the template in Aria
+- Create a new image mapping to the template in Aria Automation
-- Create a Blueprint/Template to deploy (see example_blueprint.yaml)
+- Create a Blueprint/Template to deploy (see `example_blueprint.yaml`)

 ### 4. Ansible Setup